-Before you get too worked up over today's loss of productivity, consider whether this is actually just an average Monday.
-Your employees might spend a lot of time on non-work Internet activities on a typical workday anyway.
+Before you get too worked up over the loss of productivity, consider whether it will actually be just an average Monday.
+Your employees might spend a lot of time on non-work internet activities on a typical workday anyway.

-Even if you think you might want to enforce your policies and crack down on Internet usage for the sake of productivity, you might miss the mark.
-That's because many employees will just spend Cyber Monday on their smartphone or tablet outside of your prying eyes, looking for deals and clicking their way to purchases without using company equipment.
-In fact, a reported 41% of all online shopping traffic on Cyber Monday 2014 came from mobile devices.
+Even if you think you might want to enforce your policies and crack down on internet usage for the sake of productivity, you might miss the mark.
+That's because many employees will just spend Cyber Monday on their smartphone or tablet outside of your prying digital eyes, looking for deals and clicking their way to purchases without using company equipment.
+In fact, last year's mobile device purchases topped \$2 billion-the first time sales from mobile devices cracked that mark.
+The National Retail Federation notes that 43 percent of participants in last year's Cyber Monday used a mobile device to conduct their purchases, while only 13 percent used a work computer.

-The best practice might just be to make sure your employees are getting their appointed work done today, just like every day, and enforcing your productivity and quality standards.
+The best practice might just be to make sure your employees are getting their appointed work done on Cyber Monday, just like every day, and enforcing your productivity and quality standards.